Ter (river)

-The Ter follows a course of 208 km and drains an area of approximately 3010 km2; its basin is described by a dendritic and exorheic drainage pattern.
+The Ter follows a course of 208 km and drains an area of approximately 3010 km2; its basin is described by a dendritic (branching, tree-like) and exorheic drainage pattern.
 Annually, an average of 840 hm3 of water is moved by the river, with an average flow rate of 25 m3/s at its mouth.
 Although its headwaters are in the Pyrenees, the Ter receives significant inflow from rivers in the middle and lower plains.
 Thus it is susceptible to flooding in both the spring and the autumn.